drone-runners/drone-runner-kube/content/configuration/nodes.md

 weight: 9
 toc: false
 description: |
-  Route pipelines to specific servers.
+  Route pipelines to specific nodes.
 ---

 The `node_selector` section can be used to route pipelines to specific Kubernetes nodes, or groups of nodes, that have matching labels.
-This can be useful when you need to route pipelines to runners with special configurations or hardware.
+This can be useful when you need to route pipelines to nodes with special configurations or hardware.

 {{< highlight text "linenos=table,hl_lines=11-14" >}}
 kind: pipeline